The load capacity of

 Material Grade: In some cases, U-bolts may be designated by a material grade, such as Grade 5 or Grade 8 for steel U-bolts.
 Higher-grade materials generally have higher load capacities due to their superior strength characteristics.

-Comparing the load capacity of U-shaped screws to general-purpose screws or fasteners can be challenging because U-bolts are typically designed for specific load-bearing applications.
+U-shaped screws to general-purpose screws or fasteners can be challenging because U-bolts are typically designed for specific load-bearing applications.
 They excel in situations where components need to be securely clamped, supported, or fastened, and their load capacity is tailored to those requirements.

 It's essential to consult the manufacturer's specifications and guidelines when selecting U-bolts for a particular application.
 Additionally, engineering calculations or load tests may be necessary to determine the exact load capacity required for a specific installation.
 In summary, U-bolts can have substantial load capacity, but their exact capacity depends on various factors and should be evaluated on a case-by-case basis.